noorvir/dink/README.md

 # Dink Docs

-Dink (**D**on't T**hink**) Docs helps you keep your Markdown docs in sync with your code, other docs, or basically any folder, file or line inside a file on your computer.
+Dink (**D**on't Th**ink**) Docs helps you keep your Markdown docs in sync with your code, other docs, or basically any folder, file or line inside a file on your computer.

 # Use Case

+## tldr
+Docs and code get out of sync all the time.
+Dink detects changes in code and prompts you to update docs that depend on it.

+## Example

-Let's say you have two services in your shiny new startup.
+Let's say you have two services.
 A REST API that lives in the `api` directory and React app that lives in the app directory.

 ```